Maze Runner (film series): Maze Runner: The Death Cure (2018)

-In the finale to the Maze Runner saga, Thomas leads his group of escaped Gladers on their final and most dangerous mission yet.
+In the third Maze Runner, Thomas leads his group of escaped Gladers on their final and most dangerous mission yet.
 To save their friends, they must break into the legendary Last City, a WCKD-controlled safe zone designed to keep people out.
 They attempt to enter to rescue their friends, seeking answers to the questions the Gladers have been asking since they first arrived in the maze.

-In March 2015, T.S.
-Nowlin, who co-wrote the first and wrote the second film, was hired to write Maze Runner: The Death Cure based on the novel The Death Cure.
+In March 2015, T. S. Nowlin, who co-wrote the first and wrote the second film, was hired to write Maze Runner: The Death Cure based on the novel The Death Cure.
 In September 2015, Ball was hired to direct the film.
 Ball said that the film would not be split into two films.
-Principal photography took place in Cape Town, South Africa between March and June 2017 for a January 26, 2018 release.
+Principal photography took place in Cape Town, South Africa between March and June 2017 for a January 26, 2018, release.

-Future
+Reboot

-Following the acquisition of 21st Century Fox by Disney in March 2019, Disney announced in April 2019 at their CinemaCon presentation that new Maze Runner films are in development.
+Following the acquisition of 21st Century Fox by Disney in March 2019, Disney confirmed in April 2019 at their CinemaCon presentation that new Maze Runner films were in development.

+In May 2024, it was announced that a reboot was in development, with Wes Ball returning as a producer and Jack Paglen hired as writer.
+The new installment was described as "not a redo of the story nor ... a direct sequel to the original trilogy" but "a sort of continuation ... yet also return to the elements that made the first movie connect with its audience".